 Vaccination Hub pay principles (Updated 8 January 2021)

 The Trust, and wider NHS, is committed to making sure that no member of staff is left at a disadvantage (financially or otherwise) for work they do during the pandemic that differs to their usual duties.
 This includes those providing vital support to our vaccination hubs.

 A flowchart has been produced to show the pay principles that will apply to those working shifts at both The Mount and Thackeray.
 Download the Vaccination Hub pay principles flowchart.

-- Bank staff FAQs (Reviewed November)
+- Bank staff FAQs (Update 15 March)

 Support for bank workers (November 2020)

 In order to receive Financial Support, Bank Workers must meet the criteria for Self-Isolation whereby they are self-Isolating for one of the following reasons: